foysalcodeio/JS_Parser/README.md

 A python3 script using Tornado and JSBeautifier to parse relative URLs from JavaScript files.
 Useful for easily discovering AJAX requests when performing security research or bug bounty hunting.

-**This Tool is created by @nahamsec and I have just done a few changes to make this tool work with MacOs and the latest dependencies.**
+**This Tool is created by @nahamsec and I have just done a few changes to make this tool work with Linux in kali and the latest dependencies.**

+**clone the repository and install under this instruction.**

 **Orginal Repo:** https://github.com/nahamsec/JSParser/